OpenMDAO/AcousticAnalogies.jl/docs/src/openfast_example.md

     So instead of having blade elements that are only rotating about a fixed hub position relative to the ground in a freestream pointed in the positive x direction, we will have the blade elements translate in the *negative* x direction as they rotate, with no freestream velocity.
   * The `f1a_source_elements_openfast` routine puts the source elements in the Standard AcousticAnalogies.jl Reference Frame™, where the source elements

-    * begin with the hub (rotation center) at `x = 0` at source time `t = 0`
+    * begin with the hub (rotation center) at coordinate system origin at source time `t = 0`,
-    * rotate about either the positive x or negative x axis (depending on the value of the `positive_x_rotation` argument).
+    * rotate about either the positive x or negative x axis (depending on the value of the `positive_x_rotation` argument),
-    * translate in the positive x direction,
+    * translate in the positive x direction.

 So, to make all this work, we'll initially have the source elements translate in the positive x direction (as required by `f1a_source_elements_openfast`) and rotate about the *negative* x axis.
-Then we'll rotate the source elements 180° about the y axis, which will mean they will be translating in the negative x axis, rotating about the positive y axis, just like what we intend.
+Then we'll rotate the source elements 180° about the y axis, which will mean they will be translating in the negative x axis, rotating about the positive x axis, just like what we intend.

 So, here's the first step: create the source elements from the `OpenFASTData` `struct`, where they'll be rotating about the negative x axis, translating along the positive x axis.